Tell us about your family…

 How were the early days with your baby?

-HPHB talked us through tips of C-section recovery and the importance of staying on top of pain meds and listening to your body- which I did!
-Dallas was jaundice so we had to go back into hospital on day 3; luckily we had discussed jaundice in our classes and knew it was common and required only a little non invasive therapy.
+HPHB talked us through tips for a C-section recovery and the importance of staying on top of pain meds and listening to your body- which I did!
+Dallas had jaundice so we had to go back into hospital on day 3; luckily we had discussed jaundice in our classes and knew it was common and required only a little non invasive therapy.

 What has been your top triumph?